 There are several theories as to why blue eyes are seen to be more desirable.
 One theory is that blue eyes stand out more.
 Others argue that pupil dilation, which signifies if the person is attracted to another person, is easier to see.
-Many people also have family members or friend with beautiful blue eyes.
+Many people also have family members or friends with beautiful blue eyes.

-In the past, those who want to change their eye color might have to rely on colored contacts.
+In the past, those who want to change their eye color might have had to rely on colored contacts.
 However, this new laser technology can potentially provide a better solution in the near future.

 Can a LASER really Change Your Eye Color?

 In short, lasers can change the color of dark eyes to lighter colors.
 This is because all eyes are fundamentally the same with the difference being that brown eyes have a layer of pigment on the surface that covers the blue iris.
 By eliminating the brown melanin, or pigmentation, the eye would appear blue.

 Preliminary studies have shown no safety concerns when it comes to the procedure.
 This is due to the use of a low-intensity laser.
 However, this technology is still being evaluated and it is not yet available for commercial use.
 The main concern is that the pigment could clog the drainage channels as the body eliminates it.
 This could lead to a rise in pressure that could result in glaucoma.

 Although preliminary studies have shown that this type of laser eye surgery is safe for patients, very few individuals have the opportunity to undergo the procedure.
 Just under 40 people in South America have had the procedure performed.
 Technology is advancing rapidly and it is expected to be available in the United States within the next 5 years.